2Megblv/GAStudy/README.md

 # GAStudy
-General Assembly Data Science Sample
+A series of project completed at General Assembly Data Science immersive course